santra11/Credit-Scoring/README.md

 # creditscoring
 The main objective for the project is create a model for a bank on whether a consumer credit  will be given or not.
+I will use various supervised ML model to solve the problem.
+Also here we will give more importance to the metric 'Recall' as a bank generally does not like to give loan to people who are likely to default.